Introduction

 Now, we can see the interval \([0, 1]\) as the sample space \(\Omega\).
 The smallest \(\sigma\)-algebra that contains

 every interval \([a, b] \subset [0, 1]\) is the Borel \(\sigma\)-algebra.
-Moreover,
+We claim the Dirichlet function is measurable with respect to it, and check three steps:

-the Dirichlet function is Lebesgue measurable.
+Hence the Dirichlet function is Lebesgue measurable.

 We are getting closer to the Lebesgue integration, but we would like to learn more about Lebesgue measure.